PyData Theme Elements#

 print("A regular code block")

-You can also provide captions with code blocks, which will be displayed just above the code.
+You can also provide captions with code blocks, which will be displayed right above the code.
 For example, the following code:

 ```{code-block} python